 It is important to note that Scrum Masters aren't involved in planning or managing the project, nor are they responsible for its success or failure.
 Their main priority is to help teams focus and deliver the best product they can.

-How does a Scrum Master provide the most value to the team?
+How Scrum Master provide the most value to the team?

 Helps them understand limits: teams often struggle with an idea of self-organization because they don't know what it means.
 However, the Scrum master helps them understand the boundaries within which they can operate.